Shyzkanza/mcp-fetch-url/README.md

 ### Use with ChatGPT

-A production server will be available soon!
+A production server is available and ready to use!

 **Server URL**: `https://scrapidou.rankorr.red/mcp`